microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/cloudpcreports-getcloudpcrecommendationreports.md

 ### Example 1: List recommendation reports by device

 #### Request
-The following is an example of a request.
+The following example is to list top 50 devices reports.

 <!-- {
   "blockType": "request",